Azure/Mission-Critical-Online/src/infra/monitoring/README.md

 ### Diagnostic settings

-All Azure services used for AlwaysOn are configured to send all their Diagnostic data including logs and metrics to the deployment specific (global or stamp) Log Analytics Workspace.
+All Azure services used for Azure Mission-Critical are configured to send all their Diagnostic data including logs and metrics to the deployment specific (global or stamp) Log Analytics Workspace.
 This happens automatically as part of the [Terraform](/src/infra/README.md#infrastructure) deployment.
 New options will be identified automatically and added as part of `terraform apply`.

 ![Diagnostic Settings](/docs/media/Monitoring1DiagnosticSettings.png)